Is Dairy Healthy and Do Humans Need it?

 The composition of milk varies widely from animal to animal, providing the perfect first food for the young of that species.
 Cow’s milk is very different from human milk – which is why you mustn’t give off-the-shelf cow’s milk to a baby – it has to be changed into special infant formula which attempts to replicate the nutrient profile of human milk.

-Lactose Intolerance
+Lactose intolerance

-Lactose intolerance is the normal state for most people – adult mammals (including humans) normally do not need to digest lactose as they don’t suckle beyond weaning.
-It’s only possible for some people due to genetic mutations that occurred a few thousand years ago.
-These mutations offered a selective advantage to populations using dairy products and can be traced back to a minority of pastoral tribes: the Tutsi and Hutu of Rwanda; the Fulani of West Africa; the Sindhi of North India; the Tuareg of West Africa and some European tribes.
+Lactose intolerance is the normal state for most people – adult mammals (including humans) do not normally need to digest lactose as they don’t suckle beyond weaning.
+It’s only possible for some people due to random genetic mutations that occurred several thousand years ago.
+These mutations offered a selective advantage to populations using dairy products and can be traced back to

 Every hour is cocktail hour!

+Worried about your bones?
+Don’t be, most people in the world don’t drink milk and their bones are not crumbling away, while some countries that drink the most milk, in Scandinavia and the US for example, are among those with the highest fracture rates.
+You don’t need dairy.
 Cow’s milk is not the best source of calcium; our bones benefit more from plant sources.
-Weight-bearing exercise (walking, running and dancing), is the most important factor for maintaining healthy bones, followed by improving diet (plenty of fruit, vegetables, wholegrains, pulses, seeds and nuts) and lifestyle.
+Weight-bearing exercise, such as walking, running and dancing, is the most important factor for maintaining healthy bones, followed by improving diet (plenty of fruit, vegetables, wholegrains, pulses, seeds and nuts) and lifestyle.
 To protect your bones – use ‘em or lose ‘em!

 Mending a broken heart

-Heart and circulatory diseases cause around a quarter of all deaths in the UK, more than 160,000 deaths each year – one every three minutes.
+Heart and circulatory diseases cause around a quarter of all deaths in the UK, more than 170,000 deaths each year – one every three minutes.
 Heart disease occurs when arteries carrying blood to the heart become blocked.
 Gradually, they become furred with ‘plaques’ – a thick sludge formed from cholesterol and other substances.
-Unhealthy saturated fat found mainly in dairy (hard cheese, cream, ice cream, milk chocolate and butter), red and white meats and eggs, as well as hydrogenated fats in junk foods, raise ‘bad’ cholesterol levels in the blood and increase the risk of heart disease.
+Unhealthy saturated fat found in dairy (hard cheese, cream, ice cream, milk chocolate and butter), red and white meats and eggs, as well as hydrogenated fats in junk foods, raise ‘bad’ cholesterol levels in the blood and increase the risk of heart disease.

 Not cool for kids

-Milk – the Wrong Stuff
+Milk – the wrong stuff

 Ditching dairy products has never been easier as supermarkets and other food shops now stock a wide selection of delicious and nutritious dairy-free alternatives to milk, yoghurt, ice cream, margarine and cheese!

-The lowest levels of consumption are seen in Africa and Asia with such low levels in some countries that it is reasonable to assume that many people in these countries do not consume any milk or milk products.
+The level of milk and dairy product consumption varies widely between countries.
+The average amount globally is around 82 kilograms.
+The highest levels are seen in Europe, led by countries such as Denmark, Ireland and Switzerland and the lowest levels are seen in Africa and Asia with such low levels in some countries (eg 4.8 kilograms in Nigeria and 2.2 in Mozambique) that it is reasonable to assume that many people in these countries do not consume any milk or milk products.

-Most people in the world do not drink milk; their reasons may be cultural, economic, historical or biological.
+So, most people in the world do not drink milk; their reasons may be cultural, economic, historical or biological.
 Despite this, many people continue to argue that milk is a fundamental component of a healthy diet when it so clearly is not.

-Adverts for dairy products are very inventive but rarely tell you the actual facts.
+Adverts for dairy products are very inventive but rarely tell you the real facts.
 We all know milk contains calcium but what else is in it and how does it affect your health?
 Here are the facts.

 Water